 Masai giraffe range across central and southern Kenya; throughout Tanzania; and an isolated population exists in the South Luangwa Valley, northeastern Zambia (formerly known as Luangwa or Thornicroft’s giraffe).

 Ongoing reports of poaching suggest that their population continues to decrease.
-The IUCN Red List assessment of Masai giraffe is under final review, and considering their overall decline of approximately 50%, it will most likely result in a threatened category listing.
+The IUCN Red List assessment of Masai giraffe is under final review, and considering their overall decline of almost 50%, it will most likely result in a threatened category listing.
 Tanzania supports the largest Masai giraffe population and it is the national animal of the country

 One of the greatest threats to Masai giraffe is the rapid increase and expansion of human populations and settlements.
 Habitat loss and fragmentation due to increasing pressure on land for agricultural and pastoral use, poaching for bushmeat and traditional medicine, and prolonged droughts are undoubtedly the most severe threats to Masai giraffe survival in the wild.
 As recent examples, parts of Nairobi National Park were set aside for the expansion of a bypass road and a proposed railway is threatening to dissect the park; similarly more agricultural land is cropping up in and around the Masai Mara Game Reserve and Amboseli National Park.